-- (c) analyse information through the use of economic concepts and theories; - (d) evaluate information, arguments, proposals and policies from different economic perspectives and make informed judgements; and - (e) communicate economic ideas and informed judgements, in a clear, logical and appropriate form. - Values and Attitudes - (a) participate as informed persons in the discussion of economic issues and decision-making; and - (b) become active and responsible citizens and contribute to the wellbeing of the local community, the nation and the world. - 2.3 The e-textbook should be written in line with the aims and objectives of the SS Economics curriculum and should help users to adopt a wide range of learning and teaching strategies, such as direct instruction, enquiry and co-construction of knowledge.
-Moreover, it should facilitate the acquisition of knowledge, development of skills and formation of values in students.
+- (b) apply their economic knowledge to a variety of problems and issues in a range of economic contexts; - (c) analyse information through the use of economic concepts and theories; - (d) evaluate information, arguments, proposals and policies from different economic perspectives and make informed judgements; and - (e) communicate economic ideas and informed judgements, in a clear, logical and appropriate form.

+Values and Attitudes

+- (a) participate as informed persons in the discussion of economic issues and decision-making; and - (b) become active and responsible citizens and contribute to the well-being of the local community, the nation and the world. - 2.3 The e-textbook should be written in line with the aims and objectives of the SS Economics curriculum and should help users to adopt a wide range of learning and teaching strategies, such as direct instruction, enquiry and co-construction of knowledge.
+Moreover, it should facilitate the acquisition of knowledge, development of skills and formation of proper values and attitudes in students.